 Refund: £525

 Meaningful money.
-Either DIY or use a specialist — either way, this is worth claiming.
+Either route works: specialists on no-win, no-fee, or the DIY Claim Pack if you'd prefer self-serve.
 The entire chattel deduction falls in the 5% band, so every £100 of chattels saves £5 in SDLT.

 Example 4: £950,000 property (standard buyer)